2lian/raspberrypi_zenoh_redundant_mesh/os_and_kernel.md

 ### Enabling ssh, setting account, password and hostname:

-Plug the pi's sd card on your PC and create an empty `ssh` file into the boot directory.
+Plug the pi's sd card on your PC and create an empty `ssh` fSupported interface modesile into the boot directory.

 ```bash
 cd /media/USER_GOES_HERE/bootfs